TyWalter/personal-blog/README.md

 Here are screenshots of the deployed application.

 ## Usage
-This is intended to take simple notes and easily track/delete them from a webpage.
+This is intended to enter blog posts on a landing page and display that information along with previous entries on a second page.
 This is also for grading purposes.

 ## Acknowledgments
-Thank you to [express](https://www.npmjs.com/package/express) and [UUID](https://www.npmjs.com/package/uuid) for allowing me to use their packages.
+Thank you to [express](https://www.icons8.com) for allowing me to download and use svg icon images.

 ## Support
 If you have any issues with this repo, shoot me an email at walterty89@gmail.com.